It’s a simple concept, right?

 Ideally, you’ll find a few long-tail keywords

-For instance, I might target “laptop deals online” and “laptop computers for sale.”
+For instance, I might target “laptops for gaming” and “laptops on sale.”

-It’s a straightforward technique and should help you come up with a viable subset of keywords.
+This is a straightforward technique that should help you come up with a viable subset of keywords.

 Headers play a fairly big role in SEO.